eddmann/eddmann.github.io/_posts/2019/2019-04-29-changing-the-starter-pokemon-within-pokered.md

 ---
 layout: post
 title: 'Changing the Starter Pokémon within Pokémon Red (pokered)'
-meta: 'Documents how to change the Starter Pokémon available in Pokémon Red (pokered)'
+meta: 'Learn how to customise the Starter Pokémon in Pokémon Red (pokered) by modifying the pokered source code for an enhanced gaming experience.'
+tags: retro-gaming assembly-code
 ---

 Taking a closer look through the [pokered](https://github.com/pret/pokered) source, I stumbled upon the [Starter Pokémon](https://bulbapedia.bulbagarden.net/wiki/Starter_Pok%C3%A9mon) choices and thought how it would be possible to change these.